daniel-ilett/blog/_posts/2019-10-07-unity-tips-4-scriptableobjects.md

 ![New scriptable object](/img/unity-tips/part4-so-inspector.png){: .center-image }

-Used like this, scriptable objects facilitate **data-driven development**.
-Let’s look at specific use cases and why they improve on other techniques.
+Let's look at a few ways we can use this powerful tool to overhaul our projects.

 <hr/>